John Bapst Memorial High School: List of affiliated student groups

+Robotics

+In April 2026, the SnuggleMuffins, a robotics team from John Bapst, reached the semifinals in the 2026 VEX Robotics World Championship.

 Awards

-John Bapst has been awarded Platinum status by the College Board, the highest available ranking, for 2023 and 2024.
+John Bapst has been awarded Platinum status by the College Board, the highest available ranking, for 2023, 2024, and 2025.
 This places John Bapst among the top 7% of high schools in the nation for AP participation and success.
 In both 2009-10 and 2008–09, a John Bapst student was honored with the Siemens/College Board award as the top female math-science AP test-taker in Maine.
 In 2006–07 the school won the Siemens Awards for Advanced Placement as a whole for school-wide achievement in math and science.
 John Bapst's Math Department has had as many as four Advanced Placement graders at one time.
 Math teacher Brendan Murphy has won the Presidential Award as Maine's top math teacher and the College Board's top New England Educator Award for his extensive work in AP Calculus and AP Statistics, including workshops in Africa, Asia, Europe, South America, and Oceania.
 He was one of eighteen Siemens Award winners across the country in 2005 before coming to John Bapst.
 Mr. Murphy was recently nominated by a former student and received the University of Maine Pulp and Paper Teacher Recognition Award for 2015.
 Brendan was on the AP Calculus Test Development Committee for five years and then was asked to be on the AP Precalculus Test Development for three years.
 He is currently on a team writing a new AP Precalculus Textbook.

 Fire

 On February 18, 2015, the Bangor Fire Department responded to a fire at the school.
 Around 11:00am, school employees were attempting to melt ice on the roof with a blowtorch.
 The flames from the torch lit a fire underneath the roof of the building.
-The fire damaged a biology lab, and a chemistry classroom located on the 4th level of the school.
-Water damage also damaged the historic auditorium, and the gymnasium below.
+The fire damaged a biology lab and a chemistry classroom located on the 4th level of the school.
+Water also damaged the historic auditorium and the gymnasium below.
 A Bangor firefighter was injured when part of the auditorium roof collapsed on top of him.
-The fire occurred during school vacation week, so no students were inside of the building.
+The fire occurred during school vacation week, so no students were inside the building.
 A dozen faculty members were evacuated safely.
-School re-opened the following Monday.
+School reopened the following Monday.